 - Etc, etc…

-Which is why being able to know what kind of “rate” an individual might be able to qualify for really is impossible without learn more about a particular individual and/or speaking with them directly.
+This is why being able to know what kind of “rate” an individual might be able to qualify for really is impossible without learning more about a particular individual and/or speaking with them directly.

 There are some assumptions one can reasonably make by simply knowing that an individual has been diagnosed with type 2 diabetes and has been prescribed Victoza.
 You see, because you have been diagnosed with type 2 diabetes, it’s reasonable to assume that the “best” rate you will be able to qualify for would be a Standard rate.

-It may be true that for 1 out of every 100 type 2 diabetic applicants who have been prescribed Victoza may be able to qualify for a Standard rate (which can only be determined by the insurance company directly) the truth is, the “best” rate that you’ll most likely be able to qualify for will be a Table B rate.
+That 1 out of every 100 type 2 diabetic applicants who have been prescribed Victoza may be able to qualify for a Standard rate (which can only be determined by the insurance company directly), the truth is, the “best” rate that you’ll most likely be able to qualify for will be a Table B rate.

 “So, what is a Table B rate?”